FortinetCloudCSE/FortiGate-AWS-Autoscale-TEC-Workshop-Backup/content/03/33_Task3.md

 * The scale policies control the scaling of the autoscale groups.
 The scale policies are based on the average CPU utilization of the autoscale group.
 The scale policies are set to scale out when the average CPU utilization is greater than 80% and scale in when the average CPU utilization is less than 20%.
 The scale policies are set to scale out and in by 1 instance.
 This workshop will leave the scaling policies as is.

   ![](image-t3-7.png)

 * Set enable_cross_zone_load_balancing to true.
 This will allow the Gateway Load Balancer to distribute traffic across all instances in all availability zones.
-* Set enable_east_west_inspection to true.
-This will allow the Fortigate Autoscale group to inspect traffic between the spoke VPCs and the internet.
+* Copy the spk_vpc section from your scratchpad and paste it into the tfvars file.
 * Set general_tags to anything you like.
 Each resource created by the template will have these tags.
+* As you can see in the example tfvars file, there are many options (commented out) for configuring the route tables in the security vpc and the spoke vpcs.
+However, these will not work for the distributed_ingress VPC because the original template created the necessary routes to make this a "working" vpc.
+The autoscale template is not able to "modify" the existing routes.
+Therefore, this workshop will only deploy the gwlb endpoints via the template and we will manually modify the route tables in a later task.

   ![](image-t3-8.png)